RedHatInsights/quickstarts/docs/quickstarts/README.md

 ## Summary of steps
 This is an overview of the steps you will need to complete to publish an interactive quick start or Learning resource card in the Hybrid Cloud Console.
+See the _Detailed steps_ below for contacts to loop in and specifics for each step.

 1. Write your draft quick start content, and get review and approval from product stakeholders.